-1/ Following Trump's United Nations speech, North Korea threatened to detonate a hydrogen bomb in the Pacific.
-Kim Jong Un in a statement said Trump would "pay dearly" for his words and that North Korea would enact the "highest level of hardline countermeasure in history."
+1/ Following Trump’s United Nations speech, North Korea threatened to detonate a hydrogen bomb in the Pacific.
+Kim Jong Un in a statement called Trump a “mentally deranged U.S. dotard” who would “pay dearly” for his words, and that North Korea would enact the “highest level of hardline countermeasure in history.”
 The North Korean foreign minister clarified this phrase, suggesting it could refer to an H-bomb.
 (Financial Times / New York Times)

 Kim Jong Un of North Korea, who is obviously a madman who doesn't mind starving or killing his people, will be tested like never before!— Donald J. Trump (@realDonaldTrump) September 22, 2017

 - Trump signed an executive order authorizing sanctions on companies and individuals who conduct business with North Korea.
 The move comes after China’s central bank “told their other banks … to immediately stop doing business” with the country.
 (NBC News)

 2/ After Paul Manafort left the Trump campaign in 2016, the United States placed him under surveillance as part of its early investigation into Russian election interference.
 The monitoring did not include listening to real-time phone conversations.
 It is currently unclear when the surveillance was suspended.
 (Wall Street Journal)

 3/ Facebook agreed to turn over to Congress details of ads sold to Russia-linked accounts during the 2016 election.
 The decision represents a reversal of the company’s previous position.
 Facebook has already provided the ads and information to special counsel Robert Mueller’s team.
 On Twitter, Trump dismissed potential nefarious Russian use of the social media platform as a “hoax.”
 (CNN / Washington Post)